vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Papers/Deep Learning.md

 Here, $\alpha$ is a hyperparameter known as the learning rate, determining how fast a model will learn.
 The higher it is, the more prone a model will be to overshooting, while making it smaller makes a model slower and more computationally expensive to train.

-This entire process is called [[Gradient Descent]] which can be effectively applied to any amount of layers, at least until one faces a [[vanishing gradient]].
+This entire process is called [[Gradient Descent]] which can be effectively applied to any amount of layers, at least until one faces a [[Vanishing Gradient]].

 The application of these models were accelerated in 2009 with the innovation of faster GPUs, allowing deep learning researchers *"to train networks 10 or 20 times faster"*.